Brian Buggé, CPP

 (HUD) and the Veterans Administration (VA).

-Policing.”
-He was also a trainer, advisor, and consultant
+was also a trainer, advisor and consultant with the Police

 He started his career as an Investigative Aide with the U.S.